How many times has a client opened up to you during their hair appointment?

 - Hustle Culture Sucks: A Study on Balance Culture in Hair Professionals

-Dr. Mbilishaka is also hosting a free live webinar with Schedulicity on May 21, 2024, to:
+Dr. Mbilishaka also hosted a free live webinar with Schedulicity on May 21, 2024, which you can watch by clicking below.

 - Explore how hair care practices and mental wellness are so deeply connected